 Department Description and Responsibilities

-The Assessor’s office is responsible for setting and maintaining assessments, retaining and updating inventory records, processing and storing deeds on all transfers and administering exemptions on nearly 11,000 parcels.
+The Assessor’s office is responsible for setting and maintaining assessments, retaining and updating inventory records, processing and storing deeds on all transfers and administering exemptions on over 11,000 parcels.
 We also have “field books” which contain the history of each parcel from the early 60’s to today.

 - To determine and maintain all assessments, property inventory records, ownership information and exemptions on all properties in the town.